WebAssembly/binaryen/README.md

  * **Compile** asm.js to WebAssembly, which together with [Emscripten](http://emscripten.org), gives you a complete compiler toolchain from C and C++ to WebAssembly.
  * **Polyfill** WebAssembly, by running it in the interpreter compiled to JavaScript, if the browser does not yet have native support.

 To provide those capabilities, Binaryen has a simple and flexible API for representing and processing WebAssembly modules.
 The interpreter, validator, pretty-printer, etc. are built on that foundation.
 The core of this is in [wasm.h](https://github.com/WebAssembly/binaryen/blob/master/src/wasm.h), which contains both classes that define a WebAssembly module, and tools to process those.

-(TODO: an example of writing a new processing pass.)
+For a simple example of how to use Binaryen, see [test/example/find_div0s.cpp]([wasm.h](https://github.com/WebAssembly/binaryen/blob/master/test/example/find_div0s.cpp), which creates a module and then searches it for a specific pattern.

 ## Tools